AudaciousCreative/SkillSchema/README.md

 that [Person](http://schema.org/Person) should be extended with [singular](https://www.w3.org/wiki/WebSchemas/Singularity) skill and qualification properties.
-We feel this would be very useful and that our propsed Skill, Experience and Qualification classes would provide extended semantics for the aforementioned properties.
+We feel this would be very useful and that our proposed Skill, Experience and Qualification classes would provide extended semantics for the aforementioned properties.